-Domain: Instruction and Student Achievement lm plementa tion Stat tus Indicator Examples or Evidence of Practice Not ot Partially Fully Data Sources/Supporting Evidence yet В Α . uny 25.
+Domain: Instruction and Student Achievement lm plementa tion Sta tus Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence yet В Α runy 25.
 There are a variety of service delivery models in place, across all grade levels, to provide instruction and related services to SWDs in general education classes and natural contexts.
 Administrators and teachers can articulate different ways to deliver special education services in general education settings.
 Related services are provided, as appropriate, in general education classes and natural contexts: language therapy is provided to SWDs during reading instruction, physical therapy is provided during P.E. or recess and occupational therapy is provided during writing activities.
 When developing the school's master schedule, SWDs are scheduled first.
 The school master schedule reflects a variety of service delivery models used across the school, including co-teaching, support facilitation and consultation.
 When providing in-class supports, teachers select and use various approaches, such as station teaching, parallel teaching and alternative teaching, based on the needs of the students and the intended outcome(s) of instruction and assessment.
 Collaborative teachers can explain why they selected a structure for a particular lesson.
 Collaborative teachers share accountability for coplanning and co-delivering instruction and coassessing all students.
 Administrators note and provide feedback on collaborative teaching structures as part of the teacher evaluation system.
-School master schedule student schedules, IEPs, classroom observations, teacher in ation along the December (Dublic 1) Service delivery models used to serve student: Course Code Directory and Instructional Po ents in inclusive classes include consultation, support facilit ersonnel Assignments. ation and co-teachi ng.
-For mo ore intorm ation, please see the Resources/Publications Comm ents:
+Y Related services are provided, as appropriate, in general education classes and natural contexts. student schedules, IEPs, classroom observations, teacher in aki ang mbanana dha Dananana (Dahlii Service delivery models used to serve student: Course Code Directory and Instructional Position ents in inclusive classes include consultation, support facili ersonnel Assignments. tation and co-teachi ng.
+For m ore inform ation, please see the Resources/Publications Comn ents:

-Domain: Instruction and Student Achievement lm plementa tion Sta tus Indicator Examples or Evidence of Practice Not Partial ially Fully Data Sources/Supporting Evidence yet В A runy 26.
+Domain: Instruction and Student Achievement lm plementa tion Stat :us Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence yet В A runy 26.
 All paraprofessionals have received PD that includes clear descriptions of their work responsibilities and strategies for providing support to SWDs in general education classrooms and natural contexts.
 Paraprofessionals receive ongoing training on topics relative to their work responsibilities (e.g., the nature of specific disabilities and impact on learning; providing communication, physical, social and academic supports; health, safety and hygiene needs; and confidentiality).
 Outside resources, such as FIN, FDLRS, and CARD, are procured for the provision of training to paraprofessionals.
 The roles and responsibilities of paraprofessionals are clearly outlined and communicated by administrators and teachers.
 The principal ensures dedicated time for paraprofessionals to consult with teachers and be involved in student IEP meetings.
 Teachers and paraprofessionals discuss strategies and methods to provide individual supports to SWDs in general education classrooms and natural contexts.
 Administrators and teachers monitor the activities of paraprofessionals to evaluate the effectiveness of supports provided to SWDs.
 Paraprofessionals can clearly articulate the learning, communication and behavioral support needs of the SWDs they serve.
-Sugge sted Measures: Professional development logs, pre- and post-assessments, checklists, paraprofession nal interv iews, job o description ns, parapro ofessional schedules.
+Paraprofessionals receive ongoing training on topics relative to their work responsibilities.
+Sugge sted Measures: Professional development logs, pre- and post-assessments, checklists, paraprofession nal interv iews, job o description s, parapr ofessional schedules.
 Note: It is important that paraprofessionals understand how to support learning while using the least intrusive interventions for SWDs.
 Paraprofessionals should be included in professional learning opportunities and technical assistance relative to their assigned students and job responsibilities.
 Paraprofessionals' input on student learning (academic, behavioral and social) is critical to planning and implementing appropriate supports as part of the IEP and curriculum team planning processes.
 Comm ents: